krolinventions/wanderlust/README.md

 Location energy is determined by the log sum of the path distances [2].
 A lower energy is better.
 Note: Freenet currently uses a circle.

 ## Protocol
 This section describes the layout of the different packets.
+Cryptography is done using [Elliptic Curve Cryptography][ecc] (ECC) with 256 bit keys.
+The choice for ECC is mainly due to the smaller key sizes, leading to less overhead.
+The suspicion that RSA may soon be severely weakened or broken also plays a role.

 IPv6/IPv4 header (40 bytes)
 UDP header (8 bytes)